AniList/submission-manual/docs/criteria.md

 Example:

 > The manga [Gakkou Gurashi!](https://anilist.co/manga/85235/Gakkou-Gurashi/) has 3 anthology comics: [Gakkou Gurashi!
-Anthology Comic: On](https://anilist.co/manga/105383/Gakkou-Gurashi-Anthology-Comic-On/), [Gakkou Gurashi!
-Anthology Comic: Kai](https://anilist.co/manga/105384/Gakkou-Gurashi-Anthology-Comic-Kai/), and [Gakkou Gurashi!
-Anthology Comic: Goku](https://anilist.co/manga/105385/Gakkou-Gurashi-Anthology-Comic-Goku/).
+Anthology Comic: On](https://anilist.co/manga/105383/), [Gakkou Gurashi!
+Anthology Comic: Kai](https://anilist.co/manga/105384/), and [Gakkou Gurashi!
+Anthology Comic: Goku](https://anilist.co/manga/105385/).
 Neither of the three anthologies have any sort of numbering scheme distinguishing them, they're distinguished by title alone, therefore they remain separate entries, and they're related to each other via prequel/sequel relations using their release date to decide which one is first.
-In contrast, [K-on!](https://anilist.co/manga/43001/KOn/) has the anthology comic [K-On!
+In contrast, [K-on!](https://anilist.co/manga/43001/KOn/) has the anthology [K-On!
 Anthology Comic](https://anilist.co/manga/49551/KOn-Anthology-Comic/), where every volume is distinguished only by a number, therefore all the volumes are grouped into a single entry.

 ### Web Platform Examples